renovatebot/renovate/docs/usage/getting-started/running.md

 Renovate's Open Source CLI is built and distributed as the npm package `renovate`.
 You can run this package in any Node.js environment - even via `npx` - and it will process all the repositories it is configured with, before exiting.

-When installing Renovate via npm you are responsible for installing any third-party tools or languages like Ruby, Python, Composer, Bundler, Poetry, etc.
+When installing Renovate via npm you're responsible for installing any third-party tools or languages like Ruby, Python, Composer, Bundler, Poetry, etc.

 The `renovate` npm package is compatible with all of Renovate's supported platforms.